rafael-santiago/macgonuts/doc/MANUAL.md

 this network has only 255 possible nodes, well 253 technically (0 is network address and 255 the broadcast).

-Mallory also could defined a timeout when sending out those fake MAC resolution packets by using ``timeout`` option:
+Mallory also could be defined a timeout when sending out those fake MAC resolution packets by using ``timeout`` option:

 ```